CoolMomentum: A Method for Stochastic Optimization by Langevin Dynamics with Simulated Annealing: Algorithm

 \section{Algorithm}

 In order to apply Simulated Annealing for optimization, one needs a thermostat to control the temperature.
 In addition, a temperature schedule (or cooling strategy) has to be specified by the user.
-From Eq.~(\ref{eq:Thermostat_gamma}) one can see that, for $\left \langle R^{2}_{n} \right \rangle \Delta t = const$, the product of the temperature and friction coefficient stays constant: $2\gamma T = const$.
-Therefore, to decrease the temperature, one can increase the friction coefficient.
-Taking into account that the temperature does not enter Eq.~(\ref{eq:momentum}) explicitly, while the friction coefficient does so via the momentum coefficient Eq.~(\ref{eq:rho}) and the learning rate Eq.~(\ref{eq:lr}), the advantage of this approach becomes evident.
+The temperature itself does not enter explicitly into our algorithm described by Eqs.~(\ref{eq:momentum})-(\ref{eq:lr}) (see also pseudocode in Table~\ref{Alg}).
+From Eq.~(\ref{eq:Thermostat_rho}) one can see that, for $\left \langle R^{2}_{n} \right \rangle \Delta t^{2} = const$, the product of the temperature and a function of the momentum coefficient stays constant: $4T(1-\rho)/(1+\rho) = const $.
+Therefore, instead of decreasing the temperature directly, one can increase the ratio $(1-\rho)/(1+\rho)$ by decreasing the momentum coefficient $\rho$, which enters our algorithm explicitly.

 From Eqs.~(\ref{eq:rho}) and~(\ref{eq:gamma}) one can see that $\rho$ decreases from unity to zero as $\gamma$ increases from zero to its maximal value $2/\Delta t$, which corresponds to the overdamped regime.
-Therefore, it is convenient to change from increasing $\gamma$ to decreasing $\rho$ in the application of the cooling strategy.
 The decreasing $\rho$ schedule has to be specified by the user.
 Different $\rho$ schedules may be used.
 A possible $\rho$ schedule is given by

 If $\alpha=1$ then $\rho_{n}=\rho_{0}$, and if $\alpha<1$ then $\rho_{n}$ is a decreasing function of $n$.
 In the Momentum optimizer the $\rho_{n}$ value should be in the range from 0 to 1.
 Let $S$ be the number of steps (usually $S$= number of epochs $\cdot$ steps per epoch).
-Then the algorithm we propose may be presented as a pseudocode given in Table~\ref{Alg1} \footnote{Our open source implementation is available at \url{https://github.com/borbysh/coolmomentum.}}.
+Then the algorithm we propose may be presented as a pseudocode given in Table~\ref{Alg}.

 Comparing with the classical Momentum optimizer, described by Eq.~(\ref{eq:momentum}), this algorithm requires one additional hyperparameter $\alpha$, that we call a "cooling rate".
-Every additional hyperparameter may by painful for machine learning application.
+Every additional hyperparameter may be painful for machine learning application.
 However, a good $\alpha$ value may be easily computed.
 In Simulated Annealing the temperature should be slowly decreased until some minimal value, and therefore the $\rho$ value should be slowly decreased until $\rho=0$.
 Given $\rho_S=0$, from Eq.~(\ref{eq:cooling}) one can obtain: